AdobeDocs/commerce-extensibility/src/pages/app-development/examples.md

 - `beforeAll` [Hooks](https://developer.adobe.com/graphql-mesh-gateway/gateway/hooks/) - Allow you to insert a function before the query takes place, which can be helpful for use cases like authenticating or checking for a header before making a request.

 - [Custom Resolvers](https://developer.adobe.com/graphql-mesh-gateway/gateway/extending-unified-schema/) - Allow you to upload a resolver to your mesh that uses JavaScript to modify data, insert custom logic, and return custom computed data.
-In [this example](https://developer.adobe.com/graphql-mesh-gateway/gateway/extending-unified-schema/#programmatic-additionalresolvers), we show how you could use a discounts API to apply discounts to your products.
+[This example](https://developer.adobe.com/graphql-mesh-gateway/gateway/extending-unified-schema/#programmatic-additionalresolvers) uses a discounts API to apply discounts to your products.

 - [Transforms](https://developer.adobe.com/graphql-mesh-gateway/gateway/transforms/) - Allow you to modify the structure of an API's data without modifying the source itself.